 Dr. Kirk Druey's team shared enthusiasm for the potential breakthrough, underscoring their strong determination to advance into clinical trial.

 About PharmAbcine Inc.

 PharmAbcine is a clinical stage public company developing next generation IgG based therapeutics to treat cancer, neovascular eye diseases, and vascular related unmet needs.

-Olinvacimab, the Company’s lead asset, is undergoing a Phase II trial in combination with MSD’s pembrolizumab for mTNBC patients in Australia.
-The Company entered the Phase II study to reconfirm the encouraging result from Phase Ib olinvacimab-pembrolizumab trial, delivering 50% ORR, 67% DCR, and clean safety profile.
+Olinvacimab, the Company’s lead asset, is undergoing a Phase 2 trial in combination with MSD’s pembrolizumab for mTNBC patients in Australia.
+The Company entered the Phase 2 study to reconfirm the encouraging result from Phase 1b olinvacimab-pembrolizumab trial, delivering 50% ORR, 67% DCR, and clean safety profile.

-One of other early-stage assets, PMC-005, is an anti-EGFRviii IgG that only binds to EGFRviii expressed on cancer cells and can be applied to various modalities including CAR-T, CAR-NK, CAR-Macrophage, T cell/NK cell engager, and Radio-Immunotherapy
+PMC-005, is an anti-EGFRviii IgG that only binds to EGFRviii expressed on cancer cells and can be applied to various modalities including CAR-T, CAR-NK, CAR-Macrophage, T cell/NK cell engager, and Radio-Immunotherapy.

 For licensing deals, joint venture, co-development, and collaboration in research or antibody discovery inquiries, please contact:

 For investor relations and public relations inquiries, please contact: